nirorlev/arena-hub-backend/README.md

     # inside container
     mysql -h $MYSQL_HOST -u $MYSQL_USER -D $MYSQL_DATABASE -p$MYSQL_PASSWORD
     ```
-5. docker image tag hard-coded in docker-compose: 2.1.
+5. The java image tag is hard-coded in docker-compose and it's 2.1
-    In case of java docker image rebuild, docker-compose will take the latest one even you didn't retag it.
-So before the image rebuild stop the docker-compose, rebuild the image and start compose.
+    In case of the image rebuild, the latest image will be taken even if you didn't retag it.
+So before the image rebuild stop the finch-compose, rebuild the image and start compose.

 {**add a new section in case we decide to run backend locally not using docker image**}